Reda61/debts--manager-api/README.md

 ## ⚠️ Note

-To run the project, configure your own API URL and SQL Server connection.
+To run the project, configure your own SQL Server connection.

 A database script is included to help you set up the required database.